 During the formal review for matriculation, students' academic performance in their first four courses will be examined.
-Students must earn a grade point average of 3.0 or above in the four designated courses to be matriculated.
-Students who receive two grades below a "B" or a grade of "F" in any of the four designated courses will not be matriculated and will be withdrawn from graduate study.
+Students must earn grades of B- or above in the four designated courses to be matriculated.
+Students who receive two grades below a "B-" or a grade of "F" in any of the four designated courses will not be matriculated and will be withdrawn from graduate study.

-Prior to the formal matriculation review, should a student receive a second grade below "B" or a grade of "F", the student will automatically be withdrawn from graduate study.
-Under no circumstances will students who achieve a grade point average of 2.5 or below in the four designated courses be permitted to take graduate level courses in the College of Psychology Program.
+Prior to the formal matriculation review, should a student receive a second grade below "B-" or a grade of "F", the student will automatically be withdrawn from graduate study.
+Under no circumstances will students who achieve a grade point average of 2.5 or below in the four designated courses be permitted to take graduate level courses in the College of Psychology.